 - 1 cup cooked black beans

 - 1 cup shredded Monterey jack or Cheddar cheese

 - 1 cup guacamole

 - 2 cups shredded lettuce

-In a blender or food processor, combine all of the marinade ingredients until mixed and completely smooth.
+In a blender or food processor, combine all of the marinade ingredients until completely smooth.

-Add both the marinade and chicken to a plastic ziplock bag (a bowl with a lid also works).
-Seal carefully and place it in the refrigerator for at least an hour or for a maximum of four hours.
-If you marinate for too long, the lime juice will start to actually start to cook the chicken.
+Add both the marinade and chicken to a bowl with a lid.
+Refrigerate for at least an hour or for a maximum of four hours.
+If you marinate for too long, the lime juice will actually start to cook the chicken.

 When you're ready to cook the chicken, heat your grill pan on high heat.
 Sear the chicken on both sides, then turn the heat to medium-low and cook until the juices run clear, or the internal temperature reaches 165 F.